crukci-bioinformatics/mga2/README.md

 Nextflow logs information to a hidden file named `.nextflow.log` in the launch directory in which MGA is run.
 This can contain useful informations that can help with debugging problems with running MGA.
 It will, for example, show which task(s) failed and the directory in which that task was run.
+An alternative log file name can be specified using the `-log` command line argument (run `nextflow help` for more details on Nextflow command line options).

 Nextflow runs each task within its own directory.
 These directories are created under a directory named `work`.
 Each task run directory contains hidden files